 The U.S. Department of Veterans Affairs (formerly known as Veterans Administration) insures the mortgage for you.
 The federal government is not a mortgage lender, but it reduces the risk to lenders so the borrower isn’t required to obtain mortgage insurance.
 No other mortgage has this type of policy.

 Generally, VA home loans have lower interest rates because of the government guarantee which reduces risk to lenders.
 Stampfli Mortgage has access to multiple wholesale lenders with s interest rates for Wisconsin VA mortgages.

 Low Closing Costs

 The VA mortgage guidelines limit closing costs to those deemed “allowable and customary”.
-These include the appraisal, credit report, property survey, flood/hazard insurance, title fees and VA funding fees.
-Additional costs such as attorney fees, brokerage fees, loan application fees, document preparation and other fees must be paid by the lender or the seller.
+These include the appraisal, credit report, property survey, flood/hazard insurance, title fees, and VA funding fees.
+Additional costs such as attorney fees, brokerage fees, loan application fees, document preparation, and other fees must be paid by the lender or the seller.
 These fees cannot be passed on to the borrower.
-A knowledgeable mortgage advisor at Stampfli Mortgage will also be able to uncover additional savings options to reduce out-of-pocket cost at closing.
+A knowledgeable mortgage advisor at Stampfli Mortgage will also be able to uncover additional savings options to reduce out-of-pocket costs at closing.

 calculate your mortgage

 Borrowers with diminished credit may have an easier time qualifying for these military loans than for other types of mortgages.
 Some VA home loan lenders will approve a mortgage for borrowers with a FICO credit score as low as 580, though 620-640 is the more common minimum.